respond-dev/respond/README.md

 4. **routers** — Executes user code to build output for settlers [[app](src/routers)]
 5. **settlers** — Settles the final output [[app](src/settlers)] [[framework](src/framework/settlers)]

-With each phase of the request pipeline, the functions in each respective directory execute in parallel.
-Their collective output combines to build the input for the next phase of the pipeline.
+In each directory, the default function of each source file is executed in parallel.
+The collective output of those functions combine to build the input for the next phase of the pipeline.

 If a source file begins with `client` or `server`, it will only execute on that environment.
 Otherwise, it is up to the function to conditionally enable or disable itself.